Farewell to the Shade

-Farewell to the Shade is the fouth studio album by English band And Also the Trees.
+Farewell to the Shade is the fourth studio album by English band And Also the Trees.
 It was released in 1989 through record label Reflex.

 Background

 Farewell to the Shade was recorded in 1989 at The Abattoir in Birmingham, England.

 Release

 Farewell to the Shade was released in 1989 through record label Reflex.
 According to AllMusic, it was their only US release to date at the time of the review.

 Musical style

 Farewell to the Shade has been cited as an example of gothic rock.